-• We require an 85% rate of attendance (Student's Actual Hours Attended ÷ Scheduled Hours = Cumulative % of Attendance) in order for you to be in satisfactory progress (see Satisfactory Academic Progress Policy).
+- We require an 85% rate of attendance (Student's Actual Hours Attended ÷ Scheduled Hours = Cumulative % of Attendance) in order for you to be in satisfactory progress (see Satisfactory Academic Progress Policy).
 You are expected to be punctual and ready for school.
-Being on time means that you are in your assigned class and ready at the start time.

-- Students are allowed a 15-minute late window from the start time and still be allowed to attend for the day.
+Being on time means that you are in your assigned class and ready at the start time. - Students are allowed a 15-minute late window from the start time and still be allowed to attend for the day.
 This is a courtesy given to allow for emergencies or unforeseen delays in a student's life.
 Arriving late takes away from scheduled time.
 Class is scheduled so that students can stay on track for their planned curriculum and rotation. - If you are unable to attend school, you must contact the prior to your scheduled start time.
-Failure to call in prior is considered an unexcused absence.
 L'esprit Academy will attempt to contact the student that day, including calling the emergency contact that's been authorized. - Unexcused Absence: An absence is considered unexcused if the institution has not been notified prior to the designated start time, leaving school before the designated leave time, not being in class when scheduled and/or being unavailable for scheduled appointments.
 Unexcused absences are unacceptable. - Any planned absence should be submitted to your instructor ahead of time.
-The institution retains the right to make attendance mandatory for all institution events, competitions, guest speaker, special assemblies, etc. Failure to attend may result in an unexcused absence. - Students requesting to withdraw from L'esprit Academy will be required to put this in writing with the effective date and reason for withdrawal request.
+The institution retains the right to make attendance mandatory for all institution events, competitions, guest speaker, special assemblies, etc. - Students requesting to withdraw from L'esprit Academy will be required to put this in writing with the effective date and reason for withdrawal request.
 All students will be responsible for a \$100.00 drop fee and will be paid prior to being eligible for readmissions. - School breaks and holidays that are reflected in the School Calendar will not count against students when calculating the consecutive dates due to campus closure.